Manoj1428/group04-pm05/docs/plan.md

 ## Constraints

-- The main motto of the project is to meet the organization triple constraints which are scope, time and cost.
+- The main objective of the project is to meet the organization triple constraints which are scope, time and cost.

 ## Risk Management